Financial Aid & Scholarships

 Generally, to take the American Opportunity Credit for a student, all of the following must apply:

-- The student was taking at least one-half the normal full-time workload for his or her course of study for at least one academic period during the tax year
+- The student was taking at least one-half the normal full-time workload for their course of study for at least one academic period during the tax year, and

 - The student has not been convicted of a felony for possessing or distributing a controlled substance